-A licence transfer is not a property transaction.
+A licence transfer is not a property transaction and the holding of a licence does not create a property interest.
 Therefore any right of a licensee is extinguished on their passing.
 Historically families have considered licences to be part of a licensee's estate.
+This may be because of the private consideration paid to purchase a bathing box through market and off market transactions, to which Council is not a party.
 Council will recognise this for the first bathing box licence issued under the Boatshed/Bathing Box Policy 2023 - 2028, by allowing the past licensees right to be transferred, provided the prerequisites of holding a licence are met.
 Beyond 2028, the first right of refusal may be provided to remaining licence holders or Council.